 CaringBridge Needs Your Help

-Honor John with a Tribute donation to CaringBridge and you'll help even more people surround each other with love and support when it's needed most.
+Make a gift to CaringBridge in honor of John and you’ll help even more people surround each other with love and support this holiday season.
+Donate Now

 Latest Journal Update

 On Thursday 3 July, 2014 John Redman will graduate from the Outpatient Program at Pathways.
 This week John went through a final set of assessments and has been working with the team at Pathways to define his aftercare program.
 The date of John's graduation from Pathway seems ironic.John's release from this program is a symbol of his "independence" and it falls on the eve of the 'Independence of our country".
 Considering the circumstances John found himself in 9 weeks ago, it is very hard to imagine that he would be graduating by 4 July, 2014.
 Those who have witnessed John's journey over the last 9 weeks all agree that it appeared to be a true miracle.
 It was an incredible combination of great medical care, John's innate willpower, prayers, and divine intervention.
 John's short term plan is to return to Mobile for a couple of weeks to catch up with his family and a few personal matters before returning to the Dalton area.